 There is something stark and beautiful about their music in the same way that Beach Houses' Teen Dream album from last year really sat with me, so does Wye Oaks sound.
 On a grey and dark tuesday in London this song has lifted me.

-Wye Oak are on tour supporting the excellent Cold War Kids across Germany and the UK and play their first headline London date on the 22nd at The Water Rats before embarking on
+Wye Oak are on tour supporting the excellent Cold War Kids across Germany and the UK and play their first headline London date on the 22nd at The Water Rats before embarking on an extensive tour of the US and playing The Echo in LA on 24th March.
+Find out more here

 There is something very cool about Swedish indie queen Lykke Li.
 She has been around since 2008 and has worked with Sweden's finest including Peter, Bjorn & John, Royksopp and Robyn.
 She has also worked with Kings Of Leon and Kanye West - basically she hasn't stopped ascending her musical career since she began and next Monday 28th feb in the UK and 1st March in the US sees the release of her new album Wounded Rhymes.